HK4QWC/fldigi-macOS-NLS/README.md

 It is possible that the fldigi binaries offered here work in earlier macOS and OS X versions, but I have not tested it.

-Please keep in mind that the fldigi internationalization process in a work in progress done by volunteers; it is possible that you will encounter some untranslated terms.
+The fldigi internationalization process in a work in progress done by volunteers; it is possible that you will encounter some untranslated terms.

-If your language is not supported by fldigi, please consider translating it for the benefit of all the fldigi community.
+If your language is not supported by fldigi, please consider volunteer in a translation effor for the benefit of all the fldigi users community.

 ##Quick and easy how-to